aplteam/Tatin/docs/PublishingPackages.md

 * Your packages may depend on packages published on Tatin's principal server, known as `[tatin]`.

-  Of the four Registries this one should probably have the lowest priority.
+  Of the four Registries, this one should probably have the lowest priority.

 * You might also have the test Registry defined in your user settings, but with a priority of `0` so that it will be ignored when Registries are scanned for packages, but you could still use it.

 You can now develop a package `Foo` and publish it on `[my]`, probably several times until it is stable.

 You would then publish it on `[my-team]`.
-At the same time you would either delete the package from `[my]` or, if you want the Registry `[my]` to be ignored altogether, set its priority to zero.
+At the same time, you would either delete the package from `[my]` or, if you want the Registry `[my]` to be ignored altogether, set its priority to zero.

 When all is good the beta is promoted to an official release and published to the Tatin company server.
-At the same time the package will most likely be deleted from the Team server.
+At the same time, the package will most likely be deleted from the Team server.